colemar/capev2install/README.md

 ## Install CAPEv2 Sandbox

+**colemar**: `git clone https://github.com/kevoreilly/CAPEv2.git` instead of wget-ting.
+You will find all needed files in `CAPEv2/installer`

 In this section we install CAPEv2.
 The installer will need to be edited a little.
 Additionally, I had some problems with tor, so I disabled that in the config.
 Obviously, you'd probably want this functionality.
 Let's get it running and then we can enable extra features one at a time so troubleshooting is easier if there are any problems.

  1. Open the Terminal and let's get going.
 Go to your home directory `cd ~`